ChrisLGardner/chrislgardner.github.io/_posts/2017-10-19-install-mim-portal-with-ps.markdown

 {% endhighlight %}

 This installer can take a little while to complete, on its own it takes around 10 minutes but when added to the SharePoint configuration and other things happening in the DSC configuration for this server then it starts to drift very close to the 90 minute timeout.
 The configuration will still complete correctly but Azure will report it as a failure, which can cause your deployment pipeline to fail if using something like VSTS.

+### MSI Exec install ##

+Under the hood the Package resource detects that it's an msi being installed and calls msiexec.exe with `/qn` and `/i` switches.
+Following a similar approach we can install MIM Portal and Service when logged on as the correct user (or using Invoke-Command and CredSSP) with a command line similar to below:

+{% highlight PowerShell linenos %}
+$StartProcessParams = @{
+    Filepath = 'msiexec.exe'
+    Argumentlist = @(
+        '/i "C:\MIM\Service and Portal\Service and Portal.msi"'
+        '/qn'
+        $InstallArguments
+    )
+    Wait = $True
+}

+Start-Process @StartProcessParams
+{% endhighlight %}

+This will perform the same installation as DSC and take the same amount of time but won't add the verification that the Package resource adds to ensure the installation completed successfully, for that you'd need to check the log file yourself.
+For the log file I've found that it's around 1400kb if it was a successful installation and anything more than that usually suggests it's failed to install, probably in the SharePoint section.

+## Installation Problems ##

+The main area I've found installation problems are with SharePoint, usually with the WSP failling to install for a variety of reasons.
+The most common was due to another update happening at the same time and OWSTIMER reporting a conflict, I don't know enough about SharePoint to know if it's possible to deal with this in an easy way but I just left it a few minutes and tried again and it would usually work.

+One major issue I found was that there were times the install would fail to install the WSP and the retraction wouldn't complete correctly.
+This led to future attemtps failling for reasons related to the WSP and any attempts to remove it claimed they were successful but MIM still failed to install because it thought the WSP was installed.
+The only solution I found was to nuke the SQL and Portal servers and start again.
+Snapshots before applying the DSC helped speed this up rather than redeploying the full environment.

+## Conclusion ##

 Hopefully this proves itself useful to somebody, it was certainly an interesting experience figuring out all the properties needed and fighting the installer to correctly install MIM Portal manually.